SymfonyCasts/api-platform/sfcasts/ep1-basics/relations.md

 php bin/console make:entity
 ```

-Let's update the `CheeseListing` entity: we want to add a new `owner` property.
+Let's update the `CheeseListing` entity and add a new `owner` property.
 This will be a `relation` to the `User` entity... which will be a `ManyToOne`
 relationship: every `CheeseListing` has one `User`.
 Should this new property be
 nullable in the database?
 Say no: *every* `CheeseListing` *must* have an `owner`